 In 1973 the Gibraltar Government decided to name one of the new blocks of flats at Glacis Estate after Gustavo Bacarisas.
 Similarly, there is also a street named after the artist in Seville.

-The 1980 European issue of Gibraltar postage stamps which commemorated famous local personalities featured Gustavo Bacarisas together with John Mackintosh and Archbishop Peter Amigo.
-The art work for Bacarisas portrait for this stamp was executed by American artist Mark Schuler.
+A 1980 European issue of Gibraltar postage stamps featuring local personalities included Gustavo Bacarisas, his portrait for the stamp was executed by American artist Mark Schuler.

-In 1987 another retrospective exhibition of Gustavo Bacarisas, numbering 208 works of art, was held at the Sala de Exposiciones of the Pasaje de Villasís from 5 to 29 November organized jointly by the Fundación Avenzoar and the Obra Cultural del Monte de Piedad y la Caja de Ahorros de Sevilla.
+208 of Gustavo's works were shown at a retrospective exhibition in 1987, held at the Sala de Exposiciones of the Pasaje de Villasís from 5th to 29th November, organized jointly by the Fundación Avenzoar and the Obra Cultural del Monte de Piedad y la Caja de Ahorros de Sevilla.

-In 1988 Seville introduced a new painting prize named after the artist and as from 1990 the main prize in the Gibraltar International Art Exhibition, held annually, was also named after Bacarisas.
+In 1988 Seville introduced a new painting prize named after the artist, and as from 1990 the main prize at the annual Gibraltar International Art Exhibition is also named after Bacarisas.

-A very important exhibition of the works of Gustavo Bacarisas was held in the Sala de Exposiciones in Cordoba from 5 to 28 February 1997.
+An important exhibition of the works of Gustavo Bacarisas was held in the Sala de Exposiciones in Cordoba from 5th to 28th February 1997.